archivesunleashed/aut-docs/current/filters-rdd.md

-# Filters
+# Filters RDD

-The following filters can be used on any `RecordLoader` DataFrames or RDDs.
+The following filters can be used on any `RecordLoader` RDDs.

 **How do I...**